 For my fellow bloggers out there, I get it if you’re feeling fatigued and not seeing results with your blog.
 I truly believe that if you put in the work and stay the course, you will see results.
 Maybe not right away, but putting in the time will pay off.
 If you are motivated to create, that energy will translate to the screen and no one can take that away from you.
 Blogging will always be alive as long as you have the drive to create and if readers out there are looking for genuine connection.

-So is blogging dead?
+So is blogging dead in 2020?
 Absolutely not.
 I’m more motivated than ever and I hope you are, too.
 2020, let’s do this!